chris-cl587/sum_of_cubes/README.md

 Recently, Quanta Magazine has written about this problem in [Why the Sum of Three Cubes Is a Hard Math Problem](https://www.quantamagazine.org/why-the-sum-of-three-cubes-is-a-hard-math-problem-20191105/) and [Sum-of-Three-Cubes Problem Solved for ‘Stubborn’ Number 33](https://www.quantamagazine.org/sum-of-three-cubes-problem-solved-for-stubborn-number-33-20190326/).

+The problem itself is amendable to a mix of theory and practice: efficient algorithms for computing inverses modulo prime powers, cubic reciprocity, and utilizing the Chinese Remainder Theorem for sieving are some of the techniques that made the recent search algorithms achieve success whereas past ones have not.

 In reading the papers, I've discovered the following resources:
 1. [Cracking the problem with 33](https://link.springer.com/content/pdf/10.1007/s40993-019-0162-1.pdf) - Research paper describing techniques used in 2019 to solve the 33 problem.
 2. [Sums of three cubes](https://math.mit.edu/~drew/NTW2020.pdf) - Slides with a summary of the approach.